We have traveled the entire coast of Pacific Mexico by sailboat and have grown to love the people and the place.

 - PV: Paradise Village Marina – A Resort Vacation!
 05/25/13 At Paradise Village Marina we found ourselves vacationing at a high end resort filled with pools, beach bars, and exotic animals.

 - PV: 2013 Kiteboard World Cup – Here on the beach!
 05/14/13 The 2013 World Cup Kiteboard competitions took place right on our beach.
 What a thrill!

-- PV: La Cruz – A favorite cruiser hangout 05/05/13 La Cruz is a favorite cruiser hangout and when we went to the Sunday farmer’s market we understood why — it’s fantastic!!
+- PV: La Cruz – A Fun Artisan Market & Cruiser Hangout in Mexico 05/05/13 La Cruz is a favorite cruiser hangout and when we went to the Sunday farmer’s market we understood why — it’s fantastic!!

 - PV: Chamela to La Cruz – Dances with Whales at Cabo Corrientes 04/27/13 Breaching humpback whales delighted us on our passage from Chamela to La Cruz in Banderas Bay.